A topic from the subject of Synthesis in Chemistry.

 Introduction

 Organic synthesis is the process of creating organic compounds from simpler starting materials.
-Organic synthesis is used in a wide variety of industrial and pharmaceutical applications, as well as in academic research.
+It is used in a wide variety of industrial and pharmaceutical applications, as well as in academic research.
+The goal is often to create molecules with specific properties or functionalities.

-• Electrophilic addition: An electrophile attacks a double or triple bond, resulting in the formation of a new bond.
+• Electrophilic Addition: An electrophile attacks a pi bond (double or triple bond), resulting in the formation of two new sigma bonds.
+This commonly occurs with alkenes and alkynes.

 Conclusion